NEC Article 230: Electrical Service Requirements

 230.70-82 Service Disconnect

-The service disconnect (main breaker) must be at a readily accessible location nearest the service entrance.
-Maximum six disconnects to shut off all power (the "six throw rule").
-Emergency disconnect required on exterior per NEC 2023 230.85.
+The service disconnect (main breaker) must be at a readily accessible location nearest the point of service entrance.
+NEC 230.71 limits you to a maximum of six disconnects to shut off all power (the "six throw rule"), though most modern homes use a single main breaker.

 230.85 Emergency Disconnect (NEC 2020+)